Applicable Employee Classes:

 If a life threatening or traumatic injury occurs while you are on-the-job, please call 911 immediately.

-Please provide the Insurance Specialist with a medical status report after each appointment with the assigned workers' compensation physician.
+Provide the Office of Risk Management with a medical status report after each appointment with the assigned workers' compensation physician.
 This will allow the university to determine what position is available within your restrictions.
 Our goal is to provide an opportunity for continued employment that is within your restrictions until you are able to return to your regular position.

-Employees who are released to light duty must contact the Insurance Specialist immediately.
+Employees who are released to light duty must contact the Office of Risk Management immediately.
 We will review any restrictions given and implement the process of our Return to Work Program.

 If you sustain a work-related injury and you are unable to return to work to perform your regular job, we will make every effort to bring you back to work in a temporary modified-duty position however modified-work may not always be available.